osuosl/osuosl-pelican/content/donate/donate_faq.rst

 If you do not want your name to appear on our site, simply leave the comments empty, or enter "I do not wish to be listed on your website" in the comments box on the donation form.

+.. _I am considering a donation which will qualify me for a t-shirt/hat/mug/etc. How do I request a particular size or other details?:

 **I am considering a donation which will qualify me for a t-shirt/hat/mug/etc. How do I request a particular size or other